Punctuating titles | Jane’s grammar nugget

 Do you get confused about punctuating titles?
 When should I underline a title?
 When should I use quotations?
 How about italics?

-Jane Straus, author of The Blue Book of Grammar and Punctuation, has come to your rescue!
-From time to time, she will “appear” as a guest at our blog, bringing you a grammar nugget to help set the world right again.
+The Blue Book of Grammar and Punctuation has come to your rescue!
+From time to time, articles by the late Jane Straus appear on our blog, bringing you a grammar nugget to help set the world right again.

 We love The Blue Book so much that we’ve been carrying it for years in the WriteShop store.
 We also include it in the WriteShop Starter Bundle.
 It’s a combination reference book and workbook, oh so easy to use, and handy for home or office.
 Jane’s examples are short, simple, and practical.
 We know you’ll love it too!